 Jovita Ross-Gordon would be searched as ROSS-GORDON J*

 Google Scholar covers articles, theses, books, abstracts, court opinions and other scholarly literature from all broad areas of research, and may include pre-prints and web-published reports as well as published literature.
 Since Google Scholar indexes information from multiple sources (provided by publishers, included in databases such as PubMed, found on the public web, etc.), there is no comprehensive list of which publications it covers.
-However, for many fields, the greater number of publication formats included means that Google Scholar may find citations that are not indexed in the Web of Science.

 Note: Sometimes, citation counts for an article in Google Scholar may be much higher than in databases like WoS and Scopus.